ADMINISTRATION ROUTES:

 General:

 Many ICU procedures require reversal of anticoagulation.
-As enoxaparin is a not readily reversed, therapeutic systemic heparinisation may be a more appropriate choice for many ICU patients as it has a shorter half-life and is more easily reversed
+As enoxaparin is not readily reversed, therapeutic systemic heparinisation may be a more appropriate choice for ICU patients as it has a shorter half-life and can be reversed.

 Laboratory Tests: